shahbazalamjobs/Interview-Prep-2024/01-Front-End/01-Notes/05-Polyfils.md

 # Polyfils

-- In JavaScript, "polyfills" are code snippets or libraries used to provide modern functionality in older browsers that lack support for certain features.
-- These features could be new JavaScript methods, APIs, or other functionalities introduced in newer versions of the language or browser environments.
-- Polyfills typically work by detecting whether a certain feature is supported in the current browser, and if not, they provide an alternative implementation to mimic the behavior of the missing feature.

 - JavaScript continually evolves and add new features every year, so older browsers dont support modern functionalities.
 To solve this gap, developers use two main tools: `Transpilers and Polyfils`

 1. **Transpilers**: It translate source code from one form to another.
 They can parse modern JavaScript code and rewrite it using older syntax.
 Eg. Babel.